Noviath61/Noviath61/README.md

 @@ -0,0 +1,10 @@
 - 👋 Hi, I’m @Noviath61.
-Currently a junior majoring in CS.
+Currently a senior majoring in CS.